Robot-Fromage/ULIS/README.md

 - [Documentation](https://praxinos.coop/Documentation/ULIS/Developer/version/dev/html/)

 ## License
-Check LICENSE.md and the EULA and CLUF provided within the repository.
+The ULIS repository and all related materials are licensed under a proprietary license, check LICENSE.md and the EULA and CLUF provided within the repository.
+The access and use of ULIS is free of charge for open-source non-commercial projects.
+For commercial purposes, the user is required to contact Praxinos to subscribe for a monthly or yearly plan, and enjoy technical support from the Praxinos team.
+If, after reading the EULA or CLUF, you are left with doubts or questions about a certain clause or need more information, feel free to contact Praxinos.

 ## Build and Documentation
 Check the [documentation](https://praxinos.coop/Documentation/ULIS/Developer/version/dev/html/) for the API reference and details on the build process.